cybersader/awesome-obsidian-and-cyber/README.md

 #### (Starter Vaults) Personal Branding

-- [github.com > cybersader/cyberbase: My public and contributable base/wiki/digital garden for cybersecurity](https://github.com/cybersader/cyberbase) - my live vault that I use as a website
+- [github.com > cybersader/cyberbase: My public and contributable base/wiki/digital garden for cybersecurity](https://github.com/cybersader/cyberbase) - my public vault that I use as a website

 - [ ] Add "cyberbase" starter (need to make a repo for this) ➕ 2025-05-04